cambridge-stacker/cambridge-modpack/README.md

 Once done, extract the `tetris` folder into your Cambridge installation.
 That's it!

+Also, we have a `skins` folder.
+Click it to read instructions.

 Remember to check out this repository for new modes!